-- A data backup and disaster recovery management system was formulated to standardize the establishment of the Company's important data backup list, the backup responsibility, backup inspection and the recovery after system damage, and to reasonably prevent risks in the use of computers and information system; - All kinds of backup data shall be checked regularly at least once a year with the inspection records, and the expired data shall be updated or destroyed in time; - It was stipulated that timely contact shall be made with the user department to jointly study remedial measures and methods for damaged backup data; - The backup data with expired storage period was stipulated to be destroyed in time after being approved by the responsible operator; - The hardware and software disaster recovery plan was developed; - Regular evaluation shall be made at least once a year on the risks associated with the Company's information system and the implementation of the risk management measures taken; - The Qunhui network disk (群暉網盤) was used by the Company for resource sharing and data storage to ensure its data security.
+- A data backup and disaster recovery management system was formulated to standardise the establishment of the Company's important data backup list, the backup responsibility, backup inspection and the recovery after system damage, and to reasonably prevent risks in the use of computers and information system; - All kinds of backup data shall be checked regularly at least once a year with the inspection records, and the expired data shall be updated or destroyed in time;

+- ment to jointly study remedial - It was stipulated that timely contact shall be made with the user department to jointly study remedial measures and methods for damaged backup data.
+The backup data with expired storage period was stipulated to be destroyed in time after being approved by the responsible operator; - The hardware and software disaster recovery plan was developed; - Regular investigation and evaluation shall be made at least once a year on the risks and hidden risks associated with the Company's information system; - The Qunhui network disk (群暉網盤) was used by the Company for resource sharing and data storage to ensure its data security.